lsindustries/mass-ai-wp-poster/README.md

 ﻿# MASS AI WordPress Poster
 This Python application can generate around 50 unique articles from a single keyword.
 The program utilizes a pre-trained model to paraphrase the articles and avoid detection by AI detectors.
-Additionally, the tool scrapes relevant images from Bing and inserts them into the articles before publishing them to a WordPress server.
+Additionally, the tool scrapes relevant images from Bing and inserts them into the articles before publishing them to a WordPress Website.
 This is the perfect tool for creating auto-blogs

 ### Examples of generated articles